Providence Park: 2019

-In April 2017, the Portland Timbers unveiled a US$85 million renovation plan which would add roughly 4,000 new seats to the East End.
-Timbers' President of Business Mike Golub stated that "We felt it was imperative to see how we could transform the stadium and add capacity to both meet the demand that we have for tickets and also position the club to be viable and competitive for years to come", referencing the Timbers' current season ticket waitlist of approximately 13,000.
-The renovation was privately funded and brought the stadium to a capacity of 25,218, which was the 4th-highest of any soccer-specific venue in MLS.
+In April 2017, the Portland Timbers unveiled a US$85 million renovation plan to add roughly 4,000 new seats to the East End.
+Timbers' president of business Mike Golub stated, "We felt it was imperative to see how we could transform the stadium and add capacity to both meet the demand that we have for tickets and also position the club to be viable and competitive for years to come", referencing the Timbers' current season ticket waitlist of approximately 13,000.
+The renovation was privately funded and brought the stadium to a capacity of 25,218, which was the fourth-highest of any soccer-specific venue in MLS.

-The club partnered with Portland-based Allied Works Architecture to design the expansion, and began construction in late 2017, with the goal of having the renovated stadium ready in late May or early June of the 2019 MLS season.
+The club partnered with Portland-based Allied Works Architecture to design the expansion, and began construction in late 2017, with the goal of having the renovated stadium ready in late May or early June 2019.

 The expanded Providence Park opened for the first time on June 1, 2019, as the Timbers hosted LAFC, selling out the capacity of 25,218.
 Included in the $85 million renovation were the addition of three decks of new seats, two new video boards and a modern edge-to-edge roof, as well as updated LED lighting throughout the park.
 The lowest tier of the new addition is a premium seating section named Tanner Ridge, a reference to Tanner Creek under the stadium, and includes separate food and beverage options from the rest of the stadium.

-The renovated stand on the East End was the largest single seat expansion in Providence Park history.
-The vertically stacked stand resembles the Boca Juniors' stadium La Bombonera and was inspired by Shakespeare's Globe Theatre.
-The new stands also resemble an original, unrealized design from 1926 for the stadium that shows 2-story stands.
+The renovated stand on the East End was the largest seat expansion in Providence Park history.
+The vertically stacked stand resembles Boca Juniors' stadium La Bombonera and was inspired by Shakespeare's Globe Theatre.
+The new stands also resemble an original, unrealized design from 1926 for the stadium that shows two-story stands.
 White seats in the added upper decks spell out "SC USA", a reference to Portland's NASL-era nickname of "Soccer City USA."
 This added to existing seats in the east stand that spell out "PORTLAND".